 Never Share A SOLIQUA 100/33 Pen

-Advise patients that they must never share a SOLIQUA 100/33 prefilled pen with another person, even if the needle is changed because doing so carries a risk for transmission of blood-borne pathogens.
+Advise patients that they must never share a SOLIQUA 100/33 prefilled pen with another person, even if the needle is changed because doing so carries a risk for transmission of bloodborne pathogens [see WARNINGS AND PRECAUTIONS].

 Hyperglycemia Or Hypoglycemia

-Advise patients that changes in SOLIQUA 100/33 regimen can predispose to hyperglycemia or hypoglycemia.
-Advise patients that changes in SOLIQUA 100/33 regimen should be made under close medical supervision [see WARNINGS AND PRECAUTIONS].
+Advise patients that changes in insulin regimen can predispose to hyperglycemia or hypoglycemia and that changes in insulin regimen should be made under close medical supervision [see WARNINGS AND PRECAUTIONS].